Omario-afk/dfy/README.md

 # dfy
-Youtube Python downloader using pytube
+Youtube Python downloader using pytube, but with more options? audio only and all available resolutions